-- (a) arrives in the State in any of the tax years 2012 to 2022, at the request of his or her relevant employer, to perform duties of his or her employment for that employer or to take up employment in the State with an associated company of that employer and to perform duties for that company; - (b) immediately before being assigned to work in the State, worked outside the State for a minimum period of 6 months for the relevant employer who assigned him or her to work in the State; 3 - (c) performs duties referred to in (a) above for a minimum period of 12 consecutive months from the date he or she takes up employment duties in the State; - (d) was not tax resident in the State for the 5 tax years immediately preceding the year of his or her arrival in the State to take up employment; - (e) for each of the tax years in respect of which relief is claimed, was tax resident in the State; 4 - (f) earns a minimum basic salary of €75,000 per annum excluding all bonuses, commissions or other similar payments, benefits, or share based remuneration.
+- (a) arrives in the State in any of the tax years 2012 to 2025, at the request of his or her relevant employer, to perform duties of his or her employment for that employer or to take up employment in the State with an associated company of that employer and to perform duties for that company. - (b) immediately before being assigned to work in the State, worked outside the State for a minimum period of 6 months for the relevant employer who assigned him or her to work in the State; 3 - (c) performs duties referred to in (a) above for a minimum period of 12 consecutive months in the State from the date he or she: - i. takes up residence in the State (position for tax years 2012, 2013 and 2014); or - ii. first performs those duties in the State (position for tax years 2015 to 2025). - (d) was not tax resident in the State for the 5 tax years immediately preceding the year of his or her arrival in the State to take up employment. - (e) for each of the tax years in respect of which relief is claimed, was tax resident in the State 4 - (f) for a relevant employee who first arrives in the State on or after 1 January 2023 he or she must hold a Personal Public Service Number ("PPSN"), receive a minimum annualised relevant income of €100,000, (i.e. basic salary excluding all bonuses, commissions or other similar payments, benefits or share based remuneration).
+Prior to this date the minimum annualised employment income required was €75,000. - (g) the employer certifies, within 90 days5 of the employee's arrival in the State by completing a Form SARP 1A, that: - i. the employee complies with conditions of the relief, and - ii. the employer must also confirm that it has complied with the PAYE commencement obligations as required under Regulation 17(2) of the Income Tax (Employments) Regulations 2018.